kalomj/Pollution/README.md

 ## Contributers

 This application is developed by researchers at Georgia Southern University.
-Special thanks to Dr.Xiaolu and Dr. Lixin Li.
+Special thanks to Dr.Xiaolu Zhou and Dr. Lixin Li.